junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

-Dean walks back to the Impala with gloomy face, bending over the top with fingers folded, frowning so hard into the deep space as if he can use the bare stare to tear open the air and get himself into Heaven to help.
+Dean walks back to the Impala with a gloomy face, bending over the top with fingers folded, frowning so hard into the deep space as if he can use the bare stare to tear open the air and get himself into Heaven to help.

 "Uh," Sam clears his throat, starts and pauses, "you want to find a place to rest?
 He can take days, you know, in case you're thinking about waiting here all the time."